ditac/performance-analyzer/docs/READER.md

 thread.
 The snapshots are held in a concurrent map and all customer requests to fetch data are processed without any locks.

-* How does it handle fairness between components?
-The metrics processor processes events one after another.
-Hence, if processing one particular type of event is slow then all metrics are delayed.

-* What happens if it does not complete before the next run?
+There are two main stages in the metrics processor -
+* MetricsParser - This parses event files from shared memory and populates an inmemory database with the necessary data.
+* MetricsEmitter - This stage queries the inmemory database for all the data and then populates the on-disk MetricDB.

-If metrics processing is not completed before the next run, then the metrics processing for the next run is skipped.
-This leads to missing metrics for a particular time period.
+The metrics processor processes all the events generated in the metricsParser stage before proceeding to the metricsEmitter stage.
+Metrics are visible to the client only after the metricsEmitter stage completes for all metrics.
+We currently do not support individual pipelines per metric type.
+If metrics processing is not completed before the next run, then the metrics processing for the next run is scheduled only after the current run completes.
+This can lead to missing metrics for a particular time period.

-* What happens if one of the components is not processed and has an error?
+#### Error handling
 All parsing errors should be handled and ignored when processing metrics.
 Unknown errors will bubble up and cause the reader metrics processor to restart.

-## Metrics Parser
+### Metrics Parser

-The metrics parser parses files in shared memory and writes the data into inmemory snapshots in sqlite.
+The metrics parser parses files in shared memory and writes the data into inmemory snapshots in sqlite.Currently every parser is implemented independently.

-* How does it make it easier to add more parsers in the future?
-Currently every parser is implemented independently.
-There will be utility functions that will make it very easy to parse files and import data.
+We have a utility functions that make it easy to parse files and import data, but need more work to be able to move to complete configuration based parsing.

-* How does it make it easier to batch load into inmemory snapshots?
-We batch all updates form that need to be made to an inmemory snapshot and apply it via a single update operation.
+After parsing, we batch all updates form that need to be made to an inmemory snapshot and apply it via a single update operation.
 This gives us a significant performance boost.

-* Can it be made more generic?
-Going forward, we can specify paths and filenames to parse events and load them into an inmemory snapshot.

-## Snapshots
+### Snapshots

 These are inmemory representation of data in sqlite tables.
 The snapshots allow us to correlate data across different types of events.

-* Why sqlite?
+We only need to hold snapshots in memory until the corresponding metrics are written to the metrics database.
+After that snapshots can be deleted.

+#### Sqlite
-Sqlite is a very popular database that can be embedded into our process.
-Java libraries for sqlite is also widely used and easy to onboard.
+Sqlite is a very popular database that can be embedded into our process with minimal overhead.

-* write/read performance
+Our current memory footprint with sqlite and java is around 400mb during heavy workloads, and we should be able to reduce this further.
+We have also utilized JDBC and JOOQ which is a java library for programmatically constructing SQL statements to interact with sqlite.
+This helped us move fast and also make our code easy to read.

-From our tests we were able to do more than 100k writes per second and run complex queries in milliseconds.
+From our tests we were able to do more than 100k writes per second and run complex queries in milliseconds.The CPU Utilization of sqlite was minimal.

-* Resource utilization?
-The CPU Utilization of sqlite was minimal.
 The memory utilization of the entire process after a few days processing metrics was constant around 400mb.
 This needs further investigation on smaller instance types.

-* How many snapshots?
-We only need to hold snapshots in memory until the corresponding metrics are written to the metrics database.
-After that snapshots can be deleted.

-### Alignment
+#### Alignment

 The plugin and the perf analyzer are separate applications and there is no explicit co-ordination between them.
 The plugin emits periodic information like